aliencraft1512/mfiles-rest-library/README.md

 <script src="/src/mfiles.js" type="text/javascript" data-vault-id="<VAULT ID GOES HERE>" data-view-id="<VIEW ID GOES HERE>"></script>
 ```

-## You can of course rewrite the JS code so that it renders all of the requiured HTML DOM elements
+## You could of course rewrite the JS code so that it renders all of the required HTML DOM elements for you
+With a bit of work the jQuery dependancy could also be removed (you'd still need another library for the AJAX functionality - unless you roll your own)